 2. Differences between two types of gratings

-In terms of anti-slip ability, painted steel grating has a smooth surface and does not provide as much traction as serrated steel grating.
+In terms of anti-slip ability, plain steel grating has a smooth surface and does not provide as much traction as serrated steel grating.
 Serrated steel grating has a raised pattern that provides better traction and is better suited for applications where there is a risk of slipping or sliding.

-In terms of application, painted steel grating is commonly used in applications such as walkways, industrial sites, and stairways where aesthetic appeal is important.
+In terms of application, plain steel grating is commonly used in applications such as walkways, industrial sites, and stairways where aesthetic appeal is important.
 Serrated steel grating, on the other hand, is commonly used in areas with high traffic, such as loading docks and parking garages, as it provides better traction than painted steel grating.

 The front side of the serrated steel grating is serrated, which is an important safety feature for any walkway or stairs.
 The serrated surface helps to provide more traction, especially when the surface is wet.
 This can help to prevent people from slipping and falling when walking on it.